 Organizations only came into their own in the 20th century.
 The following Google Books ngram for American and British English indicates that interest in organizations or organizing began to build in the 1820s, and there is sharp rise in the attention devoted to organizations in about 1904.
 The peak was in 1971.

-It might be that interest in organizations arises and society realizes that function systems do a poor job of looking after individuals or alleviating the suffering of human beings and other forms of life.
-The economy, for instance, doesn’t really have a heart.
+Interest in organizations might arise and society realizes that function systems do a poor job of looking after individuals or alleviating the suffering of human beings and other forms of life.
+The economy, for instance, doesn’t have a heart.
 It only recognizes monetary transactions, and in 19th century America human beings were bought and sold like cattle.